Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 * PHP 5.2.8 or greater

 Database server in one of these flavors:

-* mySQL 4.2 or greater
++ mySQL 4.2 or greater
-* PostgreSQL
++ PostgreSQL
-* Microsoft SQL Server
++ Microsoft SQL Server
++ SQLite

+ if you wish to use cURL posts:

-* SQLite
+* cURL

-* cURL if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.
+or you may opt to use the native Cake HTTPSocket for your posts.

 ## Database
 Import schema/transactions.sql into your database